Young Bretons Movement: Main subjects

 Beyond the institutional issues, the YBM/AVY mainly addresses the European, university and environment issues.
 Thus, they have several times advocated a federal Europe and criticized French policies towards Europe, that are in their opinion not enough in favour of European integration.

 The movement often takes a stand on university reforms : thus, it denounced the 2007 University Freedom and Responsibility Act which, in their opinion, is a mere transfer of expenses without a real autonomy.
 Likewise, the YBM/AVY opposes introducing student fees and takes as an example the Welsh universities.
 It also calls out to the regional council to make up for the state's reduction of expenses as far as help for disabled persons is concerned.

 The Young Bretons also organized campaigns to raise the public awareness on issues linked with the seaside, in particular housing.
 They denounced the bulge of secondary homes and proposed a stronger seaside act, as well as a limitation (by tax) of the numbers of buildings, as well as the creation of protected markets.

 Magazine

 Since the end of 2008, the Young Bretons have published a webzine called Yaouankiz (Youth) three times a year.
 It aims at broadcasting their ideas on current issues (economy, social) or on theories (Breton nationalism).
 The webzine is published on their website.

 Relations with other organizations

 Since the beginning, the YBM/AVY has had relations with other nationalist movements in Europe, whether from the centre-left or the centre-right.
 In December 2006, they participated in Bilbao in the international youth days for self-determination, organized by Euzko Gaztedi (EGI).
 They have links with YEN (Youth of European Nationalities – gathering youth associations from national or cultural minorities in Europe), and participated in several of their seminars.

-In August 2008, the movement organized their first summer days, together with Flemish and Basque representatives, from Nieuw-Vlaamse Alliantie and EGI.
-On the occasion of these days is written the "Lorient Declaration on self-determination" where they denounce the attitude of some European governments, which, according to the text, slow down the decision process of the citizens on their institutions.